thisisanalyst/Apple/README.md

 # Apple

-This repository contains some-what copy of Apple's Official Website!
+This repository contains some-what copy of Apple's Official Website.

 Designed on HTML & CSS.